 The Bank manages its exposures to foreign exchange risk by way of limits on the size of permitted positions.
 Overnight trading positions should be protected by stop-loss orders placed with reputable correspondent banks.
 The size of the position limits is consistent with the amount of profit that the Bank is prepared to place at risk in the foreign exchange markets.
-With the exception of the revenues deriving from its real estate activity the Bank earns the majority of its revenues in currencies other than Sterling, but incurs the majority of its operating costs in Sterling.
-This mismatch is hedged at the discretion of the Bank's Asset and Liability Committee.
+The Bank also accepts a degree of structural FX risk in its balance sheet as the majority of its risk weighted assets are denominated in US dollars or euros whilst its share capital is denominated in sterling, which is its reporting currency.
+With the exception of the revenues deriving from its real estate activity the Bank earns the majority of its revenues in currencies other than sterling, but incurs the majority of its operating costs in sterling.

-The Bank's overall net short position (on foreign exchange open positions and cash arising on settled trades) at 31 December 2019 (being the Sterling equivalent value of all the currencies where the currency obligations were higher than currency receivables) was £2,157,000 (2018: £829,000).
-Were these currencies to strengthen by 5% against the remaining currencies, then the Bank would lose £108,000 (2018: £41,000).
+The Bank's overall net open position (on foreign exchange open positions and cash arising on settled trades) at 31 December 2020 (being the larger of the sum of the sterling equivalent of net currency open long positions and net currency open short positions) was £1,629,000 (2019: £2,157,000).
+Were these currencies to adversely move by 5% against the remaining currencies, then the Bank would lose £81,000 (2019: £108,000).

-Overall net short positions as calculated on a daily basis were as follows:
+Overall net open positions as calculated on a daily basis were as follows:

-2019 2018
+2020 2019

 £'000 £'000

-Maximum 7,571 2,227
+Maximum 5,021 7,571

-Minimum 23 6
+Minimum 385 23

-Average 1,170 650
+Average 1,070 1,170